University of Michigan School of Dentistry

 - Accept Internet Based TOEFL (IBT) scores only

-- Official TOEFL scores must be submitted electronically from ETS to the program by the application deadline (use institution code 1839).
-Do not submit score reports to ADEA CAAPID.
+- Official TOEFL scores must be submitted electronically from ETS to ADEA CAAPID.
+Do not submit score reports to the program.
 Paper copies of scores will not be accepted.

 - IBT total score below 94 is not accepted.
-We recommend the applicant have the following subscores:
+We recommend the applicant have the following subscores to be competitive:

 - Speaking – minimum score of 26